polterguy/magic-menu/help-files/Magic Menu/06 - API IV.md

 ## Magic Menu API IV - Misc.

-If you want to allow for explicitly creating a new menu item, you can evaluate the **[magic-menu.command.create]** event yourself, at which poin the _"create new menu item"_ window is displayed, illustrated below.
+If you want to allow for explicitly creating a new menu item, you can evaluate the **[magic-menu.command.create]** event yourself, at which poin the _"create new menu item"_ window is displayed.
+Below is a screenshot of how this window looks like.

 https://phosphorusfive.files.wordpress.com/2018/03/magic-menu-create-new-command-screenshot.png